zleodai/leo-conner-cmsi-3081-HWREPO/README.md

 ### Mojo

 ```
+mojo test.mojo
 ```

 ## Grading Notes

 Your grade is a reflection not only of your ability to sling code to pass existing tests, but also of your ability to construct software in a professional setting.
-Therefore, you will be docked points on your submission if you:
+Therefore, you will be docked points (sorry, but it has to be done) on your submission if you:

 - Fail to follow any submission instructions, such as not replacing the contents of this readme file and not including the names of all participants of any group work.
 - Push to your GitHub repository any file that does not belong (including but not limited to that silly `DS_Store`).
 Make sure all generated executables, intermediate files, third-party libraries, etc. are not committed.
 Your repo contents should be limited to your solution files, tests, configuration files, and `.gitignore` files.
 - Fail to follow naming or formatting guidelines for the language you are writing in.
 Inconsistent indentation, for example, has no place in professional or student software.
-Neither does end-of-line whitespace, huge chunks of contiguous blank lines, and other types of messy coding practices that show the world that you don’t care about your work.
+Neither does end-of-line whitespace, huge chunks of contiguous blank lines, and other types of messy coding practices that show friends, family, colleagues, and potential employers that you don’t care about your work.